computproteomics/vsclust/README.md

 ## Citation
 When using VSClust, please cite our paper:
-Veit Schw?mmle, Ole N Jensen; VSClust: Feature-based variance-sensitive clustering of omics data, Bioinformatics, , bty224, https://doi.org/10.1093/bioinformatics/bty224
+Veit Schwämmle, Ole N Jensen; VSClust: Feature-based variance-sensitive clustering of omics data, Bioinformatics, , bty224, https://doi.org/10.1093/bioinformatics/bty224

-We provide a shiny app for interactive analysis, a command-line version for running VSClust as script in R and a docker version of the tool to avoid installation issues.

 ## Shiny app

 ### Web service

 You can use the implementation on our web server http://computproteomics.bmb.sdu.dk:
 http://computproteomics.bmb.sdu.dk/Apps/VSClust

 Be aware that the tool does allow only one user to run the background R calculations at a time.
 Therefore the app might become temporarily irresponsive.
 However, multiple sessions are separated and your data won't be shared between sessions or overwritten.